Moving to the Outer Banks, NC

 Favorite family memories always include a sunrise or sunset from Jockey’s Ridge State Park, a view of the wild ponies of Corolla, a whale or dolphin sighting.
-Some enjoy the adventure of a ferry ride and will usually give in and feed the seagulls only to regret it later in the trip.
+Some enjoy the adventure of a ferry ride and will usually give in and feed the seagulls.
 Those who have experienced a campfire and ghost stories on the beach, a clam bake, a camping trip at a National Park camping site or a boat trip under the old Mann’s Harbor Bridge to see the Purple Martin roost never forget it.

 Dare County is the Land of Beginnings including mine, said Kill Devil Hills Property Owner Elaine Gregory.
 One of the most enjoyable things of my childhood was exploring the Avalon area and looking for clues to the Lost Colony's whereabouts.
 I spent countless hours walking the dunes between here and the Wright memorial doing that!
 Then I thought, I know what happened to them, the mosquitoes carried them away.